-Freehold land Nil
+Freehold land .
+Nil

 Freehold buildings 2-2.5%

-Plant and machinery 7-10%
+Plant and machinery .
+7-10%

+Computer software systems .
+10-25%

 IMPAIRMENT OF FIXED ASSETS

 Impairment reviews are undertaken if there are indications that the carrying values may not be recoverable.
 The discount rate used is the Invensys Group pre-tax weighted average cost of capital, adjusted for Invensys Flow Control specific risks.